 So then came Sapiosexual.
 I’m personally sick of the elitist term ‘sapiosexual’ which limits sexual partners to people who have bourgeoisie knowledge of topics most often accessible only to those with money.
 This film follows that sort of relationship but it was pretty funny.
 Since You Asked So Nicely basically immediately had me by showcasing eye contact.
 Eye contact is so fucking hot.
 Can it be considered a kink?
 I think chemistry can actually be created between people if they just look deeply into each others’ eyes, plus it didn’t hurt that this scene resulted in pegging & cunnilingus which are two things considered the epitome of undermining patriarchal pleasure.

-I don’t really get how My Moaning Neighbor subverted norms, but both performers in it were amazing and it was pretty funny.
 I have absolutely no recollection of Pancit Canton and I can’t find anything about it online.
 See Me succeeded where Mi Coche fails by matching sound to close-ups that didn’t provide the whole picture until the end.
 Though Broken Hearts Are For Assholes got a lot of laughs, it told a semi-heartbreaking story and was really touching.
 In the same manner, Birth was exceptionally deep and raw.
 Lilith Luxe shows intense emotions while discussing her infertility and how she experiences that alongside her sexuality.
 The program ended with F*ck Yes: Fingers, another great way of showing how consent can be both kind of scary but also very sexy.

 I sadly missed the filmmakers Q&A on Friday night, as I headed to the Chelsea Cinepolis to perform alongside the NYC RHPS shadowcast.